 This post may contain affiliate links.
 Please read my disclosure for more information.

-I have to say I don’t consider myself a big podcast person.
-While everyone else was hopping on the Serial train I was like “Can I have more Justin Beiber?”
-I’ll admit it, I listen to whatever’s on the radio when I get in the car.
-I’m too lazy and usually running too late to decide what I want to listen to, which album/episode, AND plug it into my car.
+And I’ll admit I listen to whatever’s on the radio when I get in the car.
+I’m too lazy and usually running too late to decide what I want to listen to, which album/episode, AND plug it into my broken aux plug.

 Episode of interest: Types of Passive Income and What to Expect From Each (Parts 1-3)

 Nothing motivates me more to pay off my debt than hearing the stories of people who’ve done it.
 There’s nothing extraordinary about these people besides the fact that they leaned in and did, and I love that.
 There’s one every hour of his three-hour show every weekday.

 If you’re a numbers person, Dave Ramsey may not be for you.
 He has a strong opinion on personal finance that some people in the personal finance sphere don’t agree with.

 But as someone who’s read his books and used his Baby Steps as a model for getting out of debt, he’s helped me and millions of others have a chance at breaking out of the middle-class mindset and changing our lives for the better.
 And that’s worth something.

 Episode of Interest: They’re all similar so you can’t go wrong with any